 - 30″ fiberglass / aluminum / carbon arrows are recommended

-At $90, it’s hard to regret this buy.
+At its great price, it’s hard to regret this buy.
 It is one of the cheapest beginner compound bows that you can find, but it still packs a punch.
 It is good for target shooting, but don’t be fooled by its price and its seemingly slow speed of 220 FPS.
 It is a deadly weapon that can kill a deer at about 35 yards.
 So whether you just need this to shoot some target or you need to kill for food, this inexpensive bow will be your friend.